JJ/pull-request-checks-action/README.md

 - [ ] Does not check this.
 ```

-We'll try to export that to variables.
+We'll try to export that to variables, and also set to output.